 - If you’re new to the area, call the local kennels or grooming parlours and ask them for their advice.

 - Look for vets who are registered with the Australian Veterinary Association or the New Zealand Veterinary Association and abide by a professional code of conduct.

-- Once you have a shortlist go online and see if they have a website or check Google for user reviews.
+- Once you have a shortlist go online and see if they have a website or check user reviews.

 Visiting Your Vet